MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 free
 trial](https://materialize.com/register/?utm_campaign=General&utm_source=documentation).

-Alternatively, you can [download a Docker image](/get-started/install-materialize) to test locally.
-However, the Docker image does not provide the full experience of using Materialize.
-Where a command for the Materialize console can differ from other SQL clients, both versions of the command are presented.
+Alternatively, you can [download the Materialize Emulator](/get-started/install-materialize-emulator/) to test locally.
+However, the Materialize Emulator does not provide the full experience of using Materialize.

 ## Step 0.
 Sign in to Materialize